OSGeo/gdal/doc/source/development/rfc/rfc99_geometry_coordinate_precision.rst

         /** Resolution for the coordinate precision of the X and Y coordinates.
          * Expressed in the units of the X and Y axis of the SRS.
-         * For example for a projected SRS with X,Y axis unit in metre, a value
+         * For example for a projected SRS with X,Y axis unit in meter, a value
          * of 1e-3 corresponds to a 1 mm precision.
          * For a geographic SRS (on Earth) with axis unit in degree, a value
          * of 8.9e-9 (degree) also corresponds to a 1 mm precision.